 The Jura S8 has a water tank capacity of 64.2 fluid ounces, whereas the Saeco Xelsis has a capacity of 57.4 fluid ounces.

-Capacity of the bean hopper
+The capacity of the bean hopper

-The hopper capacity, which is where you put your coffee grinds, is very different between the two.
+The hopper capacity, where you put your coffee grinds, is very different between the two.
 The hopper capacity of the Saeco Xelsis is 15.8 ounces, while the Jura S8 is only 9.8 ounces.

-While the Saeco Xelsis and the Jura S8 both require power to operate, they are both energy-efficient.
+While the Saeco Xelsis and the Jura S8 require power to operate, they are both energy-efficient.
 Both devices run on 120 volts, which is a very common voltage.
 The fact that both have negligible standby power is a plus.
 This implies they won’t use too much power when they’re not in use.
-This is a reassuring feature because every little bit helps with your electricity bill.
+This is reassuring because every little bit helps with your electricity bill.

 Space consumption and portability

-When it comes to price, there is no rivalry between the two companies because they are on opposite sides of the spectrum, with Jura being more expensive and Saeco being more affordable.
+Regarding price, there is no rivalry between the two companies because they are on opposite sides of the spectrum, with Jura being more expensive and Saeco being more affordable.

-An entry-level Jura espresso machine, such as the Micro 1, will set you back at least $1,100, which is roughly double the price of Saeco’s entry-level model, the X-Small, which would set you back between $500 and $600.
+An entry-level Jura espresso machine, such as the Micro 1, will set you back at least $1,100, roughly double the price of Saeco’s entry-level model, the X-Small, which would set you back between $500 and $600.

 The Saeco Xelsis and the Jura S8 both come with a two-year warranty.
 This is a reasonable timeline, but because the machines have many moving components, inspect them before the two-year mark.
-The main difference is that the Seco Xelsis comes with a five-year warranty on the brew head, which is a welcome feature.
+The main difference is that the Seco Xelsis comes with a five-year warranty on the brew head, a welcome feature.

 Impact on the environment